 If you’re busy with school, work, or both, live far from Philadelphia, Pittsburgh, or Harrisburg, or a stay at home dad and simply don’t have time to spare, there are still plenty of things you can do to advocate for the Project.
 Many of which you can do directly from your smartphone, tablet, laptop, or desktop computer.
 Check out the options listed below!

-You can follow us on Twitter, Facebook, Instagram, and Youtube for quick updates, articles about our cause, photos of our team, and informative videos featuring our staff, volunteers, and interns.
+You can follow us on Twitter, Facebook, Instagram, Linkedin and Youtube for quick updates, articles about our cause, photos of our team, and informative videos featuring our staff, volunteers, and interns.
 On each of these platforms, you can follow, retweet, share, comment, post and use hashtags to raise awareness about wrongful convictions.

 We engage in active legislation campaigns to make it easier for those convicted innocent to access the courts, to improve criminal justice systems, and to better exonerees’ transitions after release.
 You can help by tweeting, calling, or meeting with your local representatives to discuss your concerns about wrongful convictions.
 Simply introducing yourself and voicing your concerns about innocence-related policy issues, you can help establish useful relationships to help them see the value of supporting progressive legislation.
-Use our Legislative Action Center to know the issues we are working on, and how your voice can be heard to change the laws to make it easier for the convicted innocent to access the courts.

 Host a letter writing party with friends!